cmaloney/dcos-docs/_pages/usage/tutorials/public-app.md

 hide_from_related: false
 ---

-DCOS agent nodes are designated as [public](/overview/concepts/#public) or [private](/overview/concepts/#private).
+DCOS agent nodes can be designated as [public](/overview/concepts/#public) or [private](/overview/concepts/#private).
 Public agent nodes can provide public access to DCOS applications.
-By default apps are launched on private agent nodes.
-The Admin Router provides a proxy from your apps on private nodes to public nodes.
+By default apps are launched on private agent nodes and the Admin Router provides a proxy from your apps on private nodes to public nodes.

-You can designate your agent nodes as public or private during [advanced installation](/administration/installing/custom/) or you can declare as a Marathon [app definition]() by using the `"acceptedResourceRoles":["slave_public"]` parameter.
+You can designate agent nodes as public or private during [advanced installation](/administration/installing/custom/) or after you are up and running by creating a Marathon app definition with the `"acceptedResourceRoles":["slave_public"]` parameter included.
+For example:

+        {
+            "id": "/product/service/myApp",
+            "container": {
+            "type": "DOCKER",
+            "docker": {
+                  "image": "group/image",
+                  "network": "BRIDGE",
+                  "portMappings": [
+                    { "hostPort": 80, "containerPort": 80, "protocol": "tcp"}
+                  ]
+                }
+            },
+            "acceptedResourceRoles": ["slave_public"],
+            "instances": 1,
+            "cpus": 0.1,
+            "mem": 64
+        }

 For more information about the `acceptedResourceRoles` parameter, see the Marathon REST API [documentation](https://mesosphere.github.io/marathon/docs/rest-api.html).

-The native Marathon instance is configured to receive offers from the public agent nodes (`--mesos_role="slave_public"`).
-Marathon apps are configured to use unreserved resources and launch on private agent nodes (`--default_accepted_resource_roles="*"`).

-*   To run a Marathon app on public agent nodes, you must set the `acceptedResourceRoles` property to:

-        "acceptedResourceRoles":["slave_public"]

-*   To run a Marathon app on any agent node type, you must set the `acceptedResourceRoles` property to:

-        "acceptedResourceRoles":["slave_public", "*"]

 For a comprehensive example of deploying an app in the public zone to route HTTP requests, see [Deploying a Containerized App on a Public Node][1].

  [1]: /tutorials/containerized-app/